-- a pinch of black pepper
+a pinch of black pepper

 - Soak dry chickpeas in water for 8 hours before you start making the recipe.

 - Cut the top green part off the aubergine.
 Then cut aubergine in half lengthwise.
 Put one or both halves (depending on the size of an eggplant) on a baking tray so that the cut side is facing up.
 Brush the top side with a little bit of olive oil.
 Roast at 180 °C for 40 min.

 - When the roasting is done, take it out and let it cool a little bit.
 Then scoop the flesh out with a spoon, discard the skin.
-Put flesh of the eggplant into a food processor.
-Put also parsley, mint, 1 tbsp of olive oil, lemon juice, chickpea flour, cumin, coriander, baking powder, asafoetida, salt and pepper in a food processor.
-Then add chickpeas to the food processor (discarding the water).
+Put flesh of the eggplant into a blender.
+Put also parsley, mint, 1 tbsp of olive oil, lemon juice, chickpea flour, cumin, coriander, baking powder, asafoetida, salt and pepper in a blender.
+Then add chickpeas to the blender (discarding the water).
 Mix and press the mixture down with a stick so that everything is broken down evenly.
 Mix until chickpeas are broken down fairly good, leaving just a little bit of chunks here and there.

 - Divide the mixture into 8 equal parts.
 Form 8 balls with your hands and place them on a baking tray lined with baking paper.